 BSc in Agriculture: Course, Career Scope and Salary Prospects

 Want to pursue a course in Agriculture?
 Find out what is taught in a course in the field of Agriculture and the job opportunities available on completing the course.
+Read this Shiksha article to learn about the various opportunities available in India related to the Agriculture fields.

 By Harish Sharma

 What do you aspire to be?
-A software engineer, investment banker, event manager politician, artist, doctor, lawyer, teacher, policymaker, entrepreneur, actor … the list is endless.
+A software engineer, investment banker, event manager, politician, artist, doctor, lawyer, teacher, policymaker, entrepreneur, actor … the list is endless.
 But a farmer doesn’t figure in the list.
-When considering career choices, young people, in India, generally shy away from agriculture, which is sad considering that we are primarily an agricultural country.
+When considering career choices, young people in India generally shy away from agriculture, which is sad considering that we are primarily an agricultural country.
 For the youth today, agriculture is not a cool option.
-It means an archaic lifestyle and a future with limited opportunities -- that’s the perception.
+It means an archaic lifestyle and a future with limited opportunities- that’s the perception.

-But it is not true.
+But this is not true.
 Agriculture matters to the future of development.
 Economists point out that agriculture is four times more effective than other sectors in reducing poverty.
 It can even be a gold mine for young entrepreneurs.
-Besides, agricultural research needs young mind to initiate innovation.
+Besides, agricultural research needs young minds to initiate innovation.
 A very small percentage of our students opt for an agricultural major, only because they don’t realise its potential.
 Somebody needs to point out to them one basic advantage that agriculture has over other sectors: other industries might need down-sizing, but feeding the world is a job that isn’t ever going to face recession!

 The demand for trained professionals in the field of agriculture is high.
 The course fee is negligible, barely Rs.
 5,000 per year.
 Scholarships are also available.
 A student who has completed a BSc in Agriculture will get a well-paying job right after graduation.